home-assistant/home-assistant.io/source/_components/google_cloud.markdown

 {% configuration %}
 key_file:
-  description: "The [`API key`](#obtaining-api-key) file to use with Google Cloud Platform.
+  description: "The [`API key`](#obtaining-an-api-key) file to use with Google Cloud Platform.
 If not specified `os.environ['GOOGLE_APPLICATION_CREDENTIALS']` path will be used."
   required: false
   type: string
 language:
   description: "Default language of the voice, e.g. `en-US`.
-Supported languages, genders and voices listed [here](https://cloud.google.com/text-to-speech/docs/voices)."
+Supported languages, genders and voices listed [here](https://cloud.google.com/text-to-speech/docs/voices).
+Also there are extra not documented but supported languages (see dropdown [here](https://cloud.google.com/text-to-speech/#streaming_demo_section))."
   required: false
   type: string
   default: en-US